 Prevent duty

-The Prevent strategy was initially published by the previous coalition government in 2011 and is part of the UK’s overall counter-terrorism strategy, CONTEST.
-The aim is to reduce the threat to UK from terrorism by stopping people becoming radicalised or supporting terrorism.
+The Prevent strategy was initially published by the Government in 2011 and forms part of the UK’s overall counter-terrorism strategy, CONTEST.
+The aim being to reduce the threat to the UK from terrorism by stopping people becoming radicalised as early as possible.

-Since summer 2015 there has been a statutory duty on certain bodies to have "due regard to the need to prevent people from being drawn into terrorism" and to report incidents of risk to appropriate staff and organisations.
-These briefings have been prepared to assist members who may work in an organisation covered by the Duty.
-They don't represent our position but are a summary of the Government's guidance.
+Since 2015 there has been a statutory duty on certain bodies to have "due regard to the need to prevent people from being drawn into terrorism" and to report incidents of risk to appropriate staff and organisations.
+This particular guidance affects those working in local authorities, education and healthcare settings and impacts on the parameters of confidentiality within private practice settings where there exists a duty of care to report issues linked to terrorism.

 Designated individuals

-It is a criminal offence for a person to deal with funds or economic resources belonging to, owned or held by a designated individual or entity.
-It is also a criminal offence to make funds, economic resources or financial services, available directly or indirectly, to or for the benefit of a designated individual or entity.
+It's a criminal offence for a person to deal with funds or economic resources belonging to, owned or held by a designated individual or entity.
+It's also a criminal offence to make funds, economic resources or financial services, available directly or indirectly, to or for the benefit of a designated individual or entity.

 A designated individual or entity is an individual, organisation or group which faces financial restrictions in the UK, as they are suspected (for interim designation) or believed (for final designation) to be someone who commits, prepares or instigates or facilitates the commission of acts of terrorism, provides support or assistance to terrorists, or is owned or controlled by someone who does.